 - .
 Cellular (2G to 4G)

 - WiMax {long range wireless}

-- RFID (Radio Frequency IDentification)

-WiFi
+- WiFi

+- .
+WSN's

+- Near Field Communications

 The focus here is on WiFi technologies and MAC layer issues!!

 RFID in Brief

 - RFID uses radio waves to transfer data from an electronic tag (RFID tag or label), attached to an object, through a reader to identify and track the object. - The tag's information is stored electronically. - Some RFID tags can be read from several meters away and beyond the line of sight of the reader.